html2rss logo

 2. If the content-type guessing fails, it will default to application/octet-stream.

-3. The content-length will always be undetermined and thus stated as 0 bytes.
+3. The content-length will always be undetermined and therefore stated as 0 bytes.

 Read the RSS 2.0 spec for further information on enclosing content.